 “The hadith reported by Al-Bukhari that Adam’s height was sixty yards, has been criticized by Ibn Hajar on the basis of the measurement of the homes and dwellings of some of the ancient nations, which do not show that their inhabitants were enormously tall.”

-(A Textbook of Hadith Studies, Authenticity, Compilation, Classification and Criticism of Hadith pg.
+Source: (A Textbook of Hadith Studies, Authenticity, Compilation, Classification, and Criticism of Hadith pg.
 204)

 “The hadith, reported by al-Bukhari, that Adam’s height was sixty yards, has been criticized by Ibn Hajar on the basis of the measurement of the homesteads of some of the ancient nations which do not show that their inhabitants were of an enormous height.”
 (SB, Kitab al-Anbiya, bab khalq Adam; Fb (Egypt, 1320 A.H), vi,230)

-Taken from (Hadith Literature Its Origin, Development, Special Features and Criticism pg 202.)
+Source: (Hadith Literature Its Origin, Development, Special Features, and Criticism pg 202.)

-The following ‘sahih’ hadiths in Bukhari are thought to be taken into account here:
+The following hadiths in Bukhari are thought to be taken into account here:

-Here is how one of the stop scholars of the Sunni Faction namely Sheikh Gibril F Haddad tries to deal with the issue:
+Here is how one of the current top scholars of the Ahl Sunnah namely Sheikh Gibril F Haddad tries to deal with the issue: